Norman Krim: Raytheon Semiconductor Products

-In the later runs Raytheon kept the bigger transistor case size for the CK721 and CK722.
+In the later runs, Raytheon kept the bigger transistor case size for the CK721 and CK722.
 A possible reason was marketing.
 The size was like an identifying physical trademark.
-Many people who used these transistor still remembered what they looked like.
+Many people who used these transistors still remembered what they looked like.

 Transistor radios

-Although Regency is credited of building and marketing the first Transistor Radio (Model TR-1 in 1954), Raytheon was only a few months behind with the 8TP1 through 4 "lunchbox" style radio.
+Although Regency is credited with building and marketing the first Transistor Radio (Model TR-1 in 1954), Raytheon was only a few months behind with the 8TP1 through 4 "lunchbox" style radio.
 Norman Krim was involved in the early transistor radio designs.
-According to Krim, at the Chapel St labs, they made a six transistor superheterodyne radio in 1952-53.
-Transistor radio designs for mass production went to Belmont Radio Corporation headed by Henry F. Argento a division of Raytheon.
-More info on Belmont go to this link Belmont-Raytheon.
+According to Krim, at the Chapel St labs, they made a six-transistor superheterodyne radio in 1952-53.
+Transistor radio designs for mass production went to Belmont Radio Corporation, headed by Henry F. Argento, a division of Raytheon.

-Unlike Regency (IDEA Inc), Raytheon used their own transistors.
+Unlike Regency (IDEA Inc), Raytheon used its own transistors.
 Regency contracted with Texas Instruments, a young upcoming semiconductor manufacturer.
-According to Consumer Reports Magazine articles dated April and July 1955, the Raytheon was a better radio (used 7 transistors vs 4 in the Regency), but quite a bit larger.
-Raytheon marketed only four models (8TP series, T-100 series, T-150 series and T-2500) and got out of the transistor radio market after 1956.
-More information can be found at this link "Oral History: Norman Krim 1984".
+According to Consumer Reports Magazine articles dated April and July 1955, the Raytheon was a better radio (used 7 transistors vs 4 in the Regency), but was quite a bit larger.
+Raytheon marketed only four models (8TP series, T-100 series, T-150 series, and T-2500) and got out of the transistor radio market after 1956.

 Later career and retirement

-Norman Krim was married to the former Beatrice Barron (deceased in 1994) for 52 years.
-They had three children Robert, Arthur and Donald.
+Krim was married to the former Beatrice Barron (deceased in 1994) for 52 years.
+They had three children: Robert, Arthur, and Donald.

-For a brief time he left his VP position at Raytheon and served as CEO of Radio Shack from 1961-1963.
+For a brief time, he left his VP position at Raytheon and served as CEO of Radio Shack from 1961 to 1963.
 He sold his interests to the Tandy Corporation in 1962.
 He returned to Raytheon until his retirement in 1997.
-During those years he was also part of a consulting firm.
-In later years he would act as Raytheon's in-house historian.
-Norman Krim was a senior member of the Institute of Electrical and Electronics Engineers or IEEE.
-He died in December 2011, in Newton, MA at the age of 98.
+During those years, he was also part of a consulting firm.
+In later years, he would act as Raytheon's in-house historian.
+Krim was a senior member of the Institute of Electrical and Electronics Engineers or IEEE.
+He died in December 2011, in Newton, Massachusetts, at the age of 98.

 Engineering contribution to society

-According to Jack Ward's Semiconductor Museum, Norman Krim is credited with inspiring the transistor hobbyist and experimenter market with the creation of the CK721 and CK722.
+According to Jack Ward's Semiconductor Museum, Krim is credited with inspiring the transistor hobbyist and experimenter market with the creation of the CK721 and CK722.
 As Jack Ward, curator of the Semiconductor Museum website, states:

-From the CK722 came articles in electronics magazines, and books and pamphlets on do-it-yourself building projects, as well as competition, notably General Electric who, following Krim's lead of recycling out-of-specification transistors, came up with the 2N107 transistor.
+From the CK722 came articles in electronics magazines and books and pamphlets on do-it-yourself building projects, as well as competition, notably General Electric, who following Krim's lead of recycling out-of-specification transistors, came up with the 2N107 transistor.